• Skip to main content

 July 13, 2019 by Allison DeMarco and Kien Lee

 Governments collect a lot of data — program participation, event attendance, advisory board applicants, satisfaction with public services, hiring and promotions, contractors and vendors, and more.
-How these data are […]
+How these data are collected and used can determine whether the jurisdiction is advancing racial equity or perpetuating the white supremacist status quo.
+We know that many public […]

 Using Data to Advance Equity